Fort Battleford: Legacy

 In the spring of 2008, Tourism, Parks, Culture and Sport Minister Christine Tell proclaimed in Duck Lake that "the 125th commemoration, in 2010, of the 1885 Northwest Resistance is an excellent opportunity to tell the story of the prairie Métis and First Nations peoples' struggle with Government forces and how it has shaped Canada today."

-Fort Otter was constructed at Battleford's government house located at the capital of the North-West Territories (1876 and 1883).
-The largest Canadian mass hanging occurred here when eight First Nations men were executed for murders they committed in the Frog Lake Massacre.
+Fort Otter was built during the Rebellion, on the site of Battleford's government house located at the capital of the North-West Territories (1876 and 1883).
+The largest Canadian mass hanging occurred here when eight First Nations men were executed for murders they committed during the Frog Lake Massacre and the looting of Battleford.

-The fort was designated a national historic site of Canada in 1923, known as Fort Battleford National Historic Site, to commemorate its role as military base of operations for Cut Knife Hill, Fort Pitt, as a refuge for 500 area settlers and its role in the Siege of Battleford.
+The fort was designated a national historic site of Canada in 1923 and became known as the Fort Battleford National Historic Site.
+This commemorated its role as military base of operations for battles of Cut Knife Hill and Fort Pitt, as a refuge for 500 area settlers, and for its role in the lifting of the Siege of Battleford.